-The white-coloured ‘Service’ (shared) taxis follow fixed routes, have fixed fares and are the most economical means of transport.
-Yellow taxis are for individual hire and run on the meter.
+The white-coloured Service (shared) taxis follow fixed routes, have fixed fares and are the most economical means of transport, while the yellow taxis are for individual hire and run on the metre which is also competitive.
 Both can be hailed from the street and are by far the easiest and most affordable way to get anywhere in the city.

 The official language is Arabic but English is widely spoken.
-The currency is the Dinar (£1 = 1.15JOD) and the time zone is GMT +2hrs.
-See: uk.visitjordan.com
+The Currency is the Dinar (JD).
+Spring and autumn are climatically the most comfortable seasons to visit, whilst high summer from June to August is very hot.
+The time difference is GMT +2hrs.
+For more information go to visitjordan.com